latorreandrea/domenico-mondelli-first-black-aviator/README.md

 ## Features

 ### Navbar
-- Displayed in order of priority, remains consistent and fixed to the top.
+- Displayed in order to present the , remains consistent and fixed to the top.
 - This helps guide users and includes short menu titles.
 - It collapses into a hamburger icon when viewed on smaller devices.
 It is also interactive and closes when a user clicks on a nav item.

+### Expand community section
+-

 ### Social media links
-- All links load onto a new tab allowing the user to be aware of where they have come from.
-It also has a hover effect and changes colour, further enhancing user experience.
+- All links load onto a new tab allowing the userto join the community we want to create and stay updated via social channels on the events in which the community will participate
+- Allow the user to stay updated via social channels on any news that the community has collected

 ---